How Mitch McConnell and Senate Republicans learned to stop worrying about a Biden victory and love the infrastructure bill

 For Sen. Kevin Cramer (R-N.D.), an early Trump backer, tamping down Democrats’ filibuster push was a “bonus outcome” — but also one, he said, that was a central part of McConnell’s thinking.

 “He knows it makes it much more difficult for people like Joe and Kyrsten and, frankly, others to change now,” he said.
 “The opposite’s the same.
-I mean, if we somehow blew this whole thing up and it didn’t work out, I think it gets much easier for them to say, well, we were wrong.”
+I mean, if we somehow blew this whole thing up, and it didn’t work out, I think it gets much easier for them to say, well, we were wrong.”

 Democrats insist the filibuster debate is not going anywhere.
 Party leaders, for instance, are hoping to hold a vote on a new voting rights bill as soon as Wednesday in a bid to again demonstrate GOP intransigence on the issue, potentially setting up a rules debate later this year.

-Sen. Christopher Murphy (D-Conn.), a leading advocate for filibuster changes, said the success of the infrastructure bill says more about what can’t be done in the Senate than what can be done.
+Sen. Chris Murphy (D-Conn.), a leading advocate for filibuster changes, said the success of the infrastructure bill says more about what can’t be done in the Senate than what can be done.

 “Republicans have long had an interest in infrastructure, but they have no interest in immigration reform.
-They have no interest in health care reform.
+They have no interest in health-care reform.
 They have no interest in voting rights reform,” he said.
 “We are allowed to do only this set of things that Republicans are willing to do, and I just don’t think that’s how democracy is supposed to work.”

 In the short term, McConnell and Biden appear to be on a collision course over the perennial struggle to increase the federal debt ceiling, which is set to be reached sometime this fall.
 A breach could leave the United States unable to repay creditors, leading to unprecedented economic turmoil.